Workplace Safety and Health Act Review

 • 5.12(1) first aid kits

-by CS89, over 1 year ago
+by CS89, about 2 years ago

 Section 5.12(1) on first aid kits needs to better define in the workplace, what constitutes needing a basic kit vs intermediate kit, defining what is "high risk" work vs not.
 Further, what type of kits are required for work vehicles (depending on the nature of the work/risk factors of the company?)